Stability for random measures, point processes and discrete semigroups: Discrete stability for semigroups

-The case of a finite $X$ is important for semigroups with a finite basis.
-Then (\ref{eq:basis}) establishes a homomorphism between $S$ and $\Z_+^d$, \ie\ the family of $d$-dimensional vectors with non-negative integer components and addition as the semigroup operation.
-Thus, all random elements in semigroups with finite basis can be treated as random vectors in~$\Z_+^d$.
-Its discrete stability property has been addressed in Example~\ref{ex:das-vectors}.
+When the basis $X$ is finite, (\ref{eq:basis}) establishes a homomorphism between $S$ and $\Z_+^d$, that is,\ the family of $d$-dimensional vectors with non-negative integer components and addition as the semigroup operation.
+Thus, all random elements in semigroups with a~finite basis can be treated as random vectors in $\Z_+^d$; see Example \ref{ex:das-vectors}.

-Now consider the case of a non-finite countable $X$ considered a basis for a discrete semigroup.
+Now consider the case of a discrete semigroup with an infinite countable basis $X$.